moding-il/bizdoc.core/README.md

 > npm i [bizdoc.core@latest](https://www.npmjs.com/package/bizdoc.core)

 Create a database of your choice and set it's _connectionString_ in appsettings.json.
-From command-line, create the database schema.
+To manually create database objects, run from command-line:

 > dotnet ef database update -context BizDoc.Core.Data.Store

 ## Architecture

-BizDoc can be broken into two major parts: a. backend server objects, controllers and configuration; b. front-end user interface, built as Angular components and services.
+BizDoc can be broken into two major parts: a. backend server objects, responsible for the business logic. b. front-end user interface, built as Angular components.
-Commonly, a front-end *component* has a backing server *object*.
-For example, BizDoc object such as a *form*, will have a class that manages it's lifetime events.
-Core communication between the front-end and the backend is done through BizDoc infrastructure.
+Commonly, a front-end component has a backing server object.
+For example, BizDoc *form* object will have a backend class that manages its lifetime events, and a corresponding front-end Angular component.
+Communication between the front-end and the backend is done through BizDoc APIs.

-BizDoc objects can be one of:

-* Form
-* Action - Workflow user option
+BizDoc manages to following objects:

-* Node - Workflow item.
+* Form - Application details.
-* Report - Retrive data and present it, commonly as a table.
+* Report - Retreive and present data.
+* Widget - Dashboard item.
+* Utility - An administrative procedure.
 * Type - Data source for list of values.
-Can declare *patterns* and *groups*.
-* Utility - Unit of work.
+* Cube - Index to form's data.
-* Widget - Dashboard item.
+* FlowAction - Workflow user option.
-* Cube - Charting index.
+* FlowNode - Workflow item.
-* Rule - Condition.
+* Rule - Server-side JS expression.

-In addition to the managed objects above, BizDoc facilitates unmanaged objects which doesn't have a backend object, including:
+In addition to the managed objects above, BizDoc facilitates unmanaged objects which doesn't have a backend object but rather only configuration:

 * Folders - Set columns.
 * States - Document statuses.
-* Roles - Declare a role per _type_ and assign *positions*.
+* Roles - Job description in the organization.
-* Guides - User guide which can be associated with any *form*, *report*, *widget*, cube *view*, or *utility*.
-Guides can also be started using the `GuideService` in Angular.
+* Guides - User guide.
-* Currencies
+* Currencies - Facilitating exchange rate.

-BizDoc registers objects in bizdoc.json configuration file.
-Upon run, if objects are found in your project assembly, they are added to the configuration file.
+BizDoc configure its objects in bizdoc.json file.
+Upon run, Objects found in any of your project assembly are registered in the configuration file.

 > Open bizdoc.json and review your app configuration.
-This file is updated by BizDoc, updated by administrative utilities, or - can be edited manually.
+This file is updated by BizDoc, by administrative utilities, or - can be edited manually.

-You can manually edit the configuration file, providing the changes confirm with the attached JSON schema.

-BizDoc objects may have a front-end Angular component, in which case, the backend class is coupled with the front-end component by annotating it with the \[Template()\] attribute.
-The Angular component needs to be decorated with the @BizDoc() attribute with a matching value.
+If a BizDoc object has a front-end Angular component, the two is coupled by annotating the back-end class with the \[Template()\] attribute, and decorating the Angular component with the @BizDoc() attribute with a matching value.

 BizDoc objects accepts .Net Core services using Dependency Injection (DI).
-It provides several built-in services you can consume.

-BizDoc user interface is aligned with Material Design guidelines, using the [Angular Material](https://material.angular.io/) library.
-Consult Angular Material documentation on how to use components.
+In addition to .Net services, BizDoc provides built-in services for accessing its functionality.

+BizDoc maintains _Roles_.
+A _role_ is declared per _type_ and assigned _positions_ to type keys.
+In addition to type keys, role can be assigned positions per *pattern* and *group*.

 BizDoc database can be one of SqlServer, MySQl or Oracle.
-The BizDoc database objects are created in the \[BizDoc\] schema.
+The BizDoc database objects are created under the \[BizDoc\] schema.
-Commonly, developers create their own database context to access database tables.
-Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) on how to create and maintain Entity Framework contexts.
+Commonly, developer create his/her own database context to access custom database objects.
+Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) on how to create and maintain Entity Framework context.

-To access BizDoc database objects using EF, use the `Store` service, from *BizDoc.Core.Data* namespace.
+BizDoc user interface is aligned with Material Design guidelines from the [Angular Material](https://material.angular.io/) library.

 ## Configuration

-BizDoc behavior is set in _startup.cs_.
+BizDoc server-side behavior is set in _startup.cs_.
 You first register BizDoc services using AddBizDoc(), and then consume it using UseBizDoc().

-BizDoc configuration includes licensing and messaging.
+BizDoc configuration at this point includes licensing, SMTP and more.

-Configure SMTP for outgoing mailing.

-Setup database provider by installing the Nuget for it, from either [SqlServer](https://www.nuget.org/packages/BizDoc.Core.SqlServer/), [Oracle](https://www.nuget.org/packages/BizDoc.Core.Oracle/) or [MySql](https://www.nuget.org/packages/BizDoc.Core.MySql/).
+Setup database provider by installing the relevant Nuget, from either [SqlServer](https://www.nuget.org/packages/BizDoc.Core.SqlServer/), [Oracle](https://www.nuget.org/packages/BizDoc.Core.Oracle/) or [MySql](https://www.nuget.org/packages/BizDoc.Core.MySql/).

-Setup in _startup.cs_.

 ```c#
     services.AddBizDoc().